-Welcome from the CEO
+Welcome from the Chief Executive

 Sustainability is at the heart of our business and has a real impact on how we operate.
 Our corporate mission, which guides and motivates us, is to be "dedicated to the success of our people and places".
-At why we believe that the right thing for the planet is the right thing for our customers.
+At whg we believe that the right thing for the planet is the right thing for our customers.